Conrad Lee: Early life and education

 Lee was born in Kunming, China.
 His father was an aide to warlord Long Yun.
 After the death of his father, Lee moved to Hong Kong with his mother.
 In 1958, he moved to the United States to attend college at Seattle Pacific University.
 He received his bachelor's degree in engineering from the University of Michigan, and an MBA from the University of Washington.
 He moved to Washington in 1967 to become an engineer for Boeing.
 He has also worked as a stockbroker.

-Political career
+Political career and controversies

 Lee was first elected to the Bellevue city council in 1994.
 He served as deputy mayor in 2010 and 2011 before being elected mayor in 2012.
-During his tenure on the city council, he was part of a majority that opposed an increase in the property tax and the Sound Transit's planned light-rail route through South Bellevue until a compromise was reached.
+During his tenure on the city council, he had compromised on a policy that planned to increase property tax to fund the Sound Transit's planned light-rail route through South Bellevue.
 He was the first Asian American mayor of Bellevue.

-Lee won re-election in 2013 with a record 78% of the vote.
+Lee won re-election in 2013 with 78% of the vote.

 Lee won re-election in 2017 with 69% of the vote and $158,311 raised.

-Lee won re-election in 2021 with a record low of less than 55% of the vote.
+Lee won re-election in 2021 with less than 55% of the vote.

+During his tenure on the Bellevue City Council, Lee has faced multiple campaign-finance and ethics disputes: